-I remember working on some Standard Definition material when an American DOP breezed into the grading suite and promptly peered inquisitively at my monitor and said "wow this high definition material is just looking great these days isn't it!"
-Myself and the producer just stared blankly at each other and when he left promptly discussed how terrible the NTSC images must be!
+I remember working on some Standard Definition material when an American DOP breezed into my grading suite as he so often did and peering inquisitively at my monitor announced 'wow this high definition material is looking great these days isn't it.'
+We just stared blankly at each other with astonishment.
+After he left the gradin session flew by discussing just how terrible the NTSC images must be.

 This study was based on standard HD with 1080 lines of horizontal resolution.
 We now have ultra HD with 4,520 lines.
 Based on this, I'd personally say the debate is moot.
-16mm, 35mm, DV, HD and digital acquisition (D20, Varicam, Viper or Red) are all just simply extra tools available to the filmmaker.
-The question is not which format is best, but rather, which format is best for your project?
-The answer, of course, is always based on a balance between aesthetic and budgetary considerations.
+16mm, 35mm, DV, HD and digital acquisition cameras are all simply extra tools available to the filmmaker.
+The question is not which format is best, but rather, which format is best for you or your project?
+The answer of course, is always based on a balance between aesthetic and budgetary considerations.

 The megapixel myth was started by camera makers who use the number of megapixels a camera has to fool you into thinking it has something to do with camera quality.
 They use it because even a tiny linear resolution increase results in a huge total pixel increase.
 Therefore camera makers can always brag about how much bigger and better this week's camera is, with even negligible improvements.